samarabbas/temporal-documentation-legacy/docs/09_archival.md

 No, each domain can only have one URI for history archival and one URI for visibility archival.
 Different domains, however, can have different URIs (with different schemes).

 ### How does archival work with PII?
 No cadence workflow should ever operate on clear text PII.
-Cadence can be thought of as a database and just as one would not store PII in a database PII should not be stored in Cadence.
+Temporal can be thought of as a database and just as one would not store PII in a database PII should not be stored in Temporal.
 This is even more important when archival is enabled because these histories can be kept forever.

 ## Planned Future Work